loopDelicious/viam-pms7003-sensor/README.md

 # pms7003 air sensor

-This module implements the [rdk sensor API](https://github.com/rdk/sensor-api) in a joyce:air:pms7003 model.
+This module implements the [rdk sensor API](https://github.com/rdk/sensor-api) in a `joyce:air:pms7003` model.

-With this model, you can...
+With this model, you can manage a PMS-7003 air sensor.

+- get readings

 ## Requirements